 Avoid Lock-ins

 Numerous enterprises want to avoid using services from one cloud provider because they may want to deploy their apps throughout multiple clouds.
 This includes an on-premises (private) cloud.
-As a result, businesses will reduce the risk of perpetual impacts due to certain cloud providers’ issues.
+As a result, businesses will reduce the risk of perpetual impacts due to specific cloud providers’ issues.

 Cost